zackiles/hypermix/README.md

   <img src="logo.png" alt="Hypermix Logo" height="300">

 <div align="center">
     <b>Real-time, token-aware, auto-repomixing of your codebase and all of its dependencies.
 Manage multiple local and remote sources of context.
 Native-integrations for Cursor, Claude, and Windsurf to provide optimized context for your agent.
-Built for Node, Bun, and Deno projects.</b>
+Built for Node, Bun, and Deno projects in Typescript and Javascript.</b>
   </div></br>
   <p>
     <a href="https://github.com/zackiles/hypermix/actions/workflows/release.yml">